leoarthurwall/typescript-crashcourse/README.md

 ---

 ## Interfaces

+### Object Interface

 An interface is simular to a custom type - it's usually used to give types to objects.

-### Object Interface

-An interface is called 'interface' rather than type'
+An interface is called 'interface' rather than 'type'

 - The ? after age means that the age property is optional, and if age isn't used in the object, no error will flag.
 - Also the readonly property prefix before surname means that the property cannot be reassigned a value